 Christopher D. Rabb is a Clovis, New Mexico based artist and high school art teacher.
 He has been passionate about art since his early childhood, beginning with cartoons and comic books, which greatly influenced his work throughout high school, college and graduate school.
 In 2005, Christopher received a BFA in Drawing and Painting from the University of North Texas in Denton.
 He then went on to receive an MA in Arts in 2008 and an MFA in Arts in 2010, both from the University of Dallas in Irving, Texas.

-When Christopher is not painting or teaching others to paint, he enjoys hiking, snapping photos, and going on road trips with his wife, Emily.
+When Christopher is not painting or teaching, he enjoys hiking, snapping photos, and going on road trips with his wife, Emily.